How to deploy NG Firewall in Microsoft Azure

 After you complete the setup wizard and define a hostname, you can begin the VPN configuration of NG Firewall for Microsoft Azure.
 The VPN server enables remote hosts and networks to create a secure tunnel that routes traffic through the NG Firewall to access the Internet.

-You can configure IPsec VPN and OpenVPN.
-NG Firewall supports both VPN types.
+You can configure WireGuard, IPsec VPN, and OpenVPN.

 Next steps